 In virtualization, the hypervisor (also called a virtual machine monitor) is the low-level program that allows multiple operating systems to run concurrently on a single host computer.
 Hypervisors use a thin layer of code in software or firmware to allocate resources in real-time.
-You can think of the
+You can think of the hypervisor as the traffic cop that controls I/O and memory management.

 There are two types of hypervisors: Type 1 and Type 2.